Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Which months have peak tenant demand in Addis Ababa?

-The peak months for tenant demand in Addis Ababa are January through March and August through October, when most relocations and new lease signings happen.
+The peak months for tenant demand in Addis Ababa are usually January to March and August to October.

 What will my monthly costs be in Addis Ababa as of 2026?